 Prolonged time in a stall has negative effects on a horse’s health.
 Being in a stall for long periods of time reduces your horse’s circulation, can lead to issues like boredom and destructive behavior, and can even increase your horse’s chance of colic.
 Try to maximize the amount of time that your horse is turned out each day to keep his body and mind in good shape.

 In addition to turning your horse out, it may be important for you to make sure that your horse gets regular exercise.
 Some turnouts are too small for your horse to adequately exercise himself, and when horses are fed in the same location in their turnout every day, they can become lazy and not move around as much as they would in the wild.
-Make sure that your horse receives enough exercise to keep him fit.
+Make sure that your horse receives enough exercise to keep him fit and to help him live longer.

 One of the best ways that you can protect your horse against serious diseases is to make sure that he’s properly vaccinated every year.
 Many diseases are preventable with vaccinations, saving you time and money in the long run and resulting in a healthier horse.